 \[S(0) = 1 ,\quad S(\infty) = lim_{t→∞} S(t) = 0.\]The hazard function $\lambda(t)$ is defined as $\lambda(t) = f(t)/S(t)$.

-Also, since $f(t) = -\frac{dS(t)}{dt}$ is easy to see that
+Also, since $f(t) = -\frac{dS(t)}{dt}$, it is easy to see that

 \[\lambda(t) = -\frac{d}{dt}\log S(t)\]Then